cookiengineer/agenda/README.md

 ## Opinions

-**Eternal tasks are never done**
+**Repeating tasks are never done**

-Eternal tasks reflect reoccuring tasks which consume time, but can never be done and usually are repetitive in nature.
-For example: household, groceries, sports and hobbies, cleaning etc.
+Repeating tasks reflect reoccuring tasks which consume time, but can never be done and usually are repetitive in nature.

+For example: household, groceries, sports and hobbies, meetings, cleaning etc.

 **Repeating tasks are per-weekday**

 Repeating tasks reflect reoccuring tasks, and they are repeating on a specified-weekday basis, and not each specified-date-of-the-month.

+For example: Every 3rd Saturday of the month at 20:00:00 or Every Monday and Wednesday.

 **Color palette reflects the assigned project**